-Description Typically, this command is used with the instrument in the "one-shot" measurement mode to trigger and acquire a specified number of readings.
+This command is typically used with the instrument in the "one-shot" measurement mode to trigger and acquire a specified number of readings.
 The :SAMPle:COUNt command is used to specify the number of readings (see Trigger Subsystem).
 Note that the readings are stored in the buffer.

-When this command is sent, the following commands execute in the order that they are presented:
+When this command is sent, the following commands execute in the order they are presented:

+:ABORt

+:INITiate

-:ABORt :INITiate :FETCh?
+:FETCh?

-When :ABORt is executed, if continuous initiation is disabled, the instrument goes into the idle state.
+When :ABORt is executed, the instrument goes into the idle state if continuous initiation is disabled.
 If continuous initiation is enabled, the operation re-starts at the beginning of the Trigger Model.